UK Prostate Cancer Clinical Research Strategy Group logo banner image

 In light of the National Cancer Research Institute (NCRI) winding down, the NCRI Prostate Group has been re-established as the UK Prostate Cancer Clinical Research Strategy Group – the CRSG.

-The aim of the group is to identify research gaps of importance to men, to help shape the national research landscape, and strengthen research applications by providing expert guidance and advice early in study design and development.
+The aim of the group is to identify clinical research gaps of importance to men, to help shape the national research landscape, and strengthen research applications by providing expert guidance and advice early in study design and development.

 What will the CRSG do?